Beschrijving

 11. Be able to work independently, accurately and methodically

-13. Be an active player in the broader team, attending brainstorm sessions, sharing approaches, insights and vision
+14. Be an active player in the broader team, contributing to coaching the junior researchers, attending brainstorm sessions, sharing approaches, insights and vision